InMed's Research of Rare Cannabinoids

 Learn more about InMed’s IntegraSynTM cannabinoid manufacturing system

-InMed’s INM-755 under development to treat epidermolysis bullosa (EB)
+InMed’s INM-755 cream under development to treat epidermolysis bullosa (EB)

-InMed most advanced compound, INM-755, is a cannabinol topical cream under development for the treatment of epidermolysis bullosa.
-INM-755 is currently being tested in Phase 1 safety and pharmacokinetic (PK) studies in healthy volunteers.
-InMed is conducting two Phase 1 studies of INM-755, including treatment on intact skin and treatment on wounded skin, both in healthy volunteers.
+InMed’s most advanced compound, INM-755, is a cannabinol topical cream under development for the treatment of epidermolysis bullosa.
+InMed has completed two Phase 1 studies of INM-755 cream, including treatment on intact skin and treatment on wounded skin, both in healthy volunteers.

 Learn more about epidermolysis bullosa.

-INM-755 preclinical studies show potential in managing symptoms of EB and skin strengthening in a subset of EB
+Preclinical studies show CBN potential in managing symptoms of EB as well as improving skin integrity in a subset of EB patients

-InMed has completed extensive safety pharmacology and toxicology studies of INM-755.
-These studies have demonstrated promising results and supported the further investigation of the compound in clinical trials.
+InMed completed extensive safety pharmacology and toxicology studies of CBN and INM-755 cream that demonstrated promising results and supported advancing the compound into clinical trials.

-In preclinical pharmacology studies, INM-755 demonstrated activity in reducing markers of inflammation and pain.
-It also upregulated expression of a type of keratin (keratin 15, or K15), which might lead to skin strengthening and reduced blister formation in EB simplex (EBS) patients with mutations of another keratin (keratin 14, or K14).
-Its anti-inflammatory activity may be beneficial in healing chronic wounds caused by prolonged inflammation.
+In preclinical pharmacology studies, CBN demonstrated activity in reducing markers of inflammation and pain.
+It also upregulated expression of a type of keratin (keratin 15, or K15), which might lead to improved skin integrity and reduced blister formation in EB simplex (EBS) patients with mutations of another keratin (keratin 14, or K14).
+Its anti-inflammatory activity may be beneficial in healing chronic wounds where healing has been prevented by prolonged inflammation.

 Rare cannabinoid formulation for glaucoma